-- Text Table: The text table will list all the books and work done by each student.
-You can click on the “View” button to see their written answers.
-This is the most efficient and effective way to see each student’s work:
+- Books Table: The books table (on the Data page) will list all the books and work done by each student.
+You can click on the “View” links to see students' written answers.
+This is the most efficient and effective way to view student work:

 There are three features that allow you to stay in touch with students via Whooo’s Reading:

 - Send notes - On the Roster page, select students with the checkboxes and click the Send Note button at the bottom of the page.
 You can message all students at once or individually to offer positive feedback or suggestions.
 You can even award them coins:

 - Comment on student work (Silver or Gold only) - leave comments for students on any piece of writing they complete.
 This is a great place to explain to students how they can improve their answers or reinforce what they did well.